shaham-noorani/Typersion/README.md

 ## Instructions for Installation
 1. Download or clone the repositoty (button at the top right of page).
 2. Download *Node.js* if you don't already have it (https://nodejs.org/en/download/).
-3. If you're on MacOS, simply drag the `launch-game.sh` file into the terminal (this will take a minute).
+3. If you're on MacOS, simply drag the `launch-game.sh` file into the terminal (this will take a minute) (if it ask you for access to contact or photos, say no. It's just looking for the project directory in your computer.
 4. If you're on windows, it'll be a little more tricky.
   * Go into your command prompt and type `npm install http-server -g`
   * Then, if you remember where you downloaded the repo, `CD` to it.